Romeo (Basement Jaxx song): Music video

 The music video is a tribute to old 1960s and 1970s Indian Bollywood films.
 The music video begins by showing a billboard that reads "Music by Basement Jaxx ROMEO Bollywood Blockbuster" and a traditional Bollywood movie poster of 'Romeo' featuring the video's main characters.
 The video then tells the story, showing Indian actress Divya Dutta in various settings wearing a sari.
 When the verse starts, she and a group of women dance to the song in a Bollywood style.
 It also shows her with a man that she loves, and another man who loves her as well.
 They get in a car and drive away, and she is later shown at home crying because of him.
-The two men fight for her love, a car chase follows with one eventually being the victor, and at the end, a group including she and her lover dance in front of an Indian temple against a backdrop of fountains, flowers and fireworks.
-It ends with she and her lover watching a sunset.
+The two men fight for her love, a car chase follows with one eventually being the victor, and at the end, a group including her and her lover dance in front of an Indian temple against a backdrop of fountains, flowers and fireworks.
+It ends with her and her lover watching a sunset.
 In the music video, the actors perform different genres of dances, from traditional Indian dances to more pop culture styles.